dovanquyet/dovanquyet.github.io/_posts/daily/2023-07-18-clear-goal.md

   - my character
 ---

-As I work on a commonsense knowwledge base reasoning problem in the format of classification, I understand how awkward it is when I have to deal with data which I misclassify often.
+As I work on a commonsense knowledge base reasoning problem in the format of classification, I understand how awkward it is when I have to deal with data which I misclassify often.
 It's not clear about the category that each instance fall into, nor the need to have such taxonomy.
 The problem makes me angry sometimes so that I just can't bear to continue working on the problem.
 It seems meaningless for me, as at the end of the day, we don't need a perfect taxonomy to apply the data sources in other downstream tasks.

 Nonetheless, not only the problem I work on but also other tasks in the field of AI share the same problem.
 Starting with the classic "5-Likert-Scale Sentiment Analysis" on Yelp datasets.
 I know this task is often considered as a standard practice problem for beginners and we shouldn't treat it so seriously, I had a bad impression about this task.
 What's this for?
 Isn't a more simple 2-Likert-Scale problem enough for the downstream application as determining customers' satisfaction toward the service?
 Why do we need to determine it in a finer-grain scale, in which the boundary between two close classes is very blurry?
 Yet it's an exercise for beginner, I don't care about it anymore.